TarikRH/GRS/README.md

 # **GRS: Group Recommendation System using Spectral GCN, Contrastive Learning, and Distillation**

-This project implements a Group Recommendation System (GRS) that leverages Spectral Graph Convolutional Networks (GCNs), Contrastive Learning, and Knowledge Distillation to provide item recommendations to clusters of users using the MovieLens dataset.
+This project implements a Group Recommendation System (GRS) that leverages Spectral Graph Convolutional Networks (GCNs), Contrastive Learning, and Knowledge Distillation to provide item recommendations to clusters of users using the Epinions dataset.
 The system is designed to handle both individual and group recommendations by clustering users and extracting group embeddings for improved recommendation accuracy.

 ======================================================================